-It’s May in Indianapolis and that means FAST cars.
+It’s May in Indianapolis, and that means FAST cars.
 I hear the humming engines even miles away at my home.
-Many a causal driver seems to pick up the speed a bit.
-I have exciting memories having come from a ‘car’ family and having worked as an automotive engineer.
-Indy cars define performance at it’s best.
+Many a casual driver seems to pick up their speed a bit.
+I have fond memories coming from a ‘car’ family and my first career as an automotive engineer.
+Indy Cars define performance at its best.

 How many of you are navigating at high speed for long distance with threats on all sides?